gaspardderoyan/deroyan_nextjs_website/README.md

 - [ ] Item Page
   - [ ] make the footer be on the bottom of the page, ie. expand the page to leave just enough space for the footer
   - [ ] Add the SEO metadata
+- [ ] Make the UI elements fetching at build time

 ## Learn